Sustainability

 At the start of the academic year, students are familiarised with the values and mission of Kronberg Academy as part of an onboarding process.
 This includes watching a short film about Pablo Casals.
 It is important to us that we should explain key structures and processes within the Foundation, such as the principle of solidarity and the aims of the study programmes, right at the very beginning so that we can give students a familiar framework in which to categorise the processes.

-Social events organised by and for students
+Social events organised by and with students

 A number of collaborations with charitable partners are already in place for events with audiences, in which between twelve and 20 students can take part each year.
-Participation is compulsory for the 2023 intake onwards.
+Participation became compulsory for the 2023 intake onwards.
 These endeavours focus on increased awareness when dealing with given target groups, as well as designing appropriate programmes and providing an impetus for students to carry out similar projects themselves.

-People with dementia: Students experienced how they can stimulate and motivate dementia patients through their music.
+People with dementia: Students experience how they can stimulate and motivate dementia patients through their music.
 Four conversation concerts, run in cooperation with Goethe University Frankfurt, have already taken place – at least two further dates are currently scheduled per year.
 Evaluation meetings will be held to discuss this.

 The objective is to create moving moments for patients to enable them to access their own emotions.
-For the students, it will offer a direct experience of the effect that music can have.
+For the students, it will offer a direct experience of the psychological effect that music can have.

-Looking forward, in 2024 we intend to test discussion formats on social and environmental sustainability and pilot them with the students.
+Looking forward, in 2025/2026 we intend to test discussion formats on social and environmental sustainability and pilot them with the students.

 Sustainability curriculum